-With miles of unspoilt coastline, a network of rivers and lakes forming the famous Norfolk Broads and a rich history dating back to pre-Roman times, Norfolk is a wonderful place to visit during any time of the year.
+With miles of unspoilt coastline, a network of rivers and lakes forming the famous Norfolk Broads and a rich history dating back to pre-Roman times, Norfolk is a wonderful place to visit during any time of the year especially to see seals.
 However, as the winter months approach and the leaves on the trees begin to brown, Nelson’s county is transformed into a uniquely beautiful landscape full of charming walks, fascinating places to visit and lively events that will delight the whole family.

 The Norfolk Coast